andvenizelos/MyWebPage/content/authors/admin/_index.md

 title: Dr. Andreas Venizelos
 ---

-Currently, I am a postdoctoral researcher in cancer genomics at the University of Bergen and Haukeland University hospital and an active member of Academy for Young Medical Researchers at K.G.
+Currently, I am a Field Apllication Scientist at Oxford Nanopore Technologies.
+Prior to that I was a postdoctoral researcher in cancer genomics at the University of Bergen and Haukeland University hospital and an active member of Academy for Young Medical Researchers at K.G.
 Jebsen Center for Genome-Directed Therapy in Cancer.

 Due my strong passion for research, I took a wide variety of opportunities to work as a researcher on different occasions.
 Firstly, I worked in the Medical Oncogenetics Department, 401 Military Hospital of Athens.
 Then, I moved to Germany where I started working as a Senior Medical Technologist at Centogene, AG, Rostock, Berlin, Germany  (a big diagnostic company for rare diseases).

 I am expertise in biomedical sciences (human genomics) with a solid theoretical, technical, and bioinformatics background in NGS sequencing technologies; data analysis, and interpretation.

-I grew up in Athens, but now I live in Bergen🇳🇴
+I grew up in Athens, but now I live in Copenhagen :Denamrk:

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.